+We will have fascinating speakers that will share their viewpoints on the theme of “Think Again.”
 The speakers will talk about new ways of thinking, new perspectives, and new technologies that are needed to redefine our relationship with society to create a better world.
-The talks will challenge us to ask the question, how can we break away from conventional norms and re-imagine the relationship with ourselves and the world around us?
+The talks will challenge us to ask the question, how can we break away from conventional norms and re-examine the world around us.

 The Failure Paradox